dart-lang/site-www/src/language/mixins.md

 }
 ```

-Sometimes you might want to restrict the types that can use a mixin.
-For example, the mixin might depend on being able to invoke a method
+Sometimes the mixin might depend on being able to invoke a method or access fields
 that the mixin doesn't define.
+To require classes that use the mixin to define these
+you can define getters in the mixin or restrict the types that can use a mixin.
 As the following example shows, you can restrict a mixin's use
 by using the `on` keyword to specify the required superclass: